Andrew-Eathan/push-to-meow/README.md

-# push-to-meow
+# Push to Meow
 mod for rain world that make slugcat go meow meow :))
+it's my first rain world mod :sob: i know the code is terrible

+also keep in mind the csproj contains library includes and build output paths as absolute paths